 You can do this using Xcopy too.
 Here is the article explaining that.

-However, commands like Robocopy are not straightforward.
-System administrators may be able to use.
-But common users will find it difficult.
+However, commands like Robocopy are not that easy.
+System administrators may be able to use it.
+But ordinary users will find it difficult.
 Instead, I will show you how to do it very quickly/easily using Copywhiz.

 Here is a short video that depicts how to do it easily in Windows using Copywhiz: